Abhijeet-KC/Image_Processing/README.md

 # IMAGE PROCESSING
-This repo can be used as a basic insight to different algorithms and techniques use in image processing.
+This repo can be used as a basic insight to different algorithms and techniques used in image processing.